Kabira Mobility

 Why LFP Batteries Are the Future of EVs

 Every electric vehicle manufacturer faces the same fundamental decision: which battery chemistry to build on.
-At Kabira, we chose LFP — Lithium Iron Phosphate — and we chose it early.
+At Kabira, we chose LFP (Lithium Iron Phosphate), and we chose it early.

 The Safety Argument

 NMC batteries are prone to thermal runaway.
 When an NMC cell is damaged, overcharged, or exposed to extreme heat, it can enter a self-sustaining chain reaction that leads to fire.
-LFP cells are inherently stable — even when punctured or overcharged, LFP cells don't experience thermal runaway.
+This isn't a theoretical concern; it's the reason behind multiple EV recalls globally.

 Cycle Life: The Long Game